 In the opening scene of the new documentary Time for Ilhan, we watch Ilhan Omar braid her youngest daughter’s hair.
 “Are you president now?” her daughter chimes.
 It’s a quiet, funny moment, but it foreshadows the now-U.S. House representative’s explosive 2016.
-Omar has no idea that she, a first-time candidate, will unseat 43-year incumbent Phyllis Kahn and embark on a fast-paced political odyssey as state representative of Minneapolis district 60B, two years before entering Congress.
+Omar has no idea that she, a first-time candidate, is on the cusp of unseating 43-year incumbent Phyllis Kahn and embarking on a highly publicized political odyssey as state representative of Minneapolis district 60B, two years before entering Congress.

 “What do you have to do to become president?”
 Omar poses to her daughter.
 On the wall of her family’s Minneapolis home, we glimpse a list delineating, in pencil, the steps for becoming an astronaut—from earning good grades to passing the test at NASA.
 “You have to do push-ups like boys,” her daughter laughs.
 Omar retorts, “Girls can do pushups, too,” before reflecting that, at her daughter’s age, her sisters simply cut off her hair.
 “Because I didn’t have a mommy, and no one had the patience to do this crazy business.”